Insurance Regulations

 There is provision for reduction of the age at which later entry loadings can be applied from 35 to 30.
 Loadings can apply on renewal of a contract to which the loading would have previously applied.

-Insurers are to submit new forms of contracts to the Health Insurance Authority, at least twenty working days in advance of offering them to customers.
+Insurers are to submit new forms of contracts to the Health Insurance Authority at least twenty working days before offering them to customers.
 The Authority is to establish a register of health insurance contracts.
 The register is to be available for inspection free of charge and is to be maintained online.

 The information from returns may be used in the calculation of age-related tax credits and the amount of the levy.
 The disclosure is limited to the necessary purposes of the Authority and Minister.